 Which Company Should i use for Gorilla Trekking in Rwanda ?

-Among credible safari companies, include, Insight Safari Holidays, specialists in mountain gorilla tracking, Wild Whispers Africa, as well as Kori Safaris.
-See here a more comprehensive list of safari companies or travel agents.
+Here is the list of credible Rwanda safari companies or travel agents.
 A company should be able to arrange your gorilla permit, book for you accommodation close to the park, offer transport and also send you a scanned copy of your gorilla tracking permit a few weeks before the tour.
 Make sure that the total cost of the safari per person includes the permit.
 Also visit facebook and google plus profiles of various travel agents before you can use them.
 All reccommended companies are listed here

 What To expect on the Track in Rwanda